abhiabhi0/obsidan-programmerCave/Interview Prep/DB/Internals of Indexing.md

-Indexing is the way to get an unordered table into an order that will maximize the query’s efficiency while searching.
+<mark class="hltr-b">Indexing is the way to get an unordered table into an order that will maximize the query’s efficiency while searching</mark>.

-An index is a <mark class="hltr-g">data structure on disk & in-memory that stores a column value(onto which index is created) along with pointers to the corresponding rows of table in heap</mark>.
+An index is a <mark class="hltr-g">data structure on disk & in-memory that stores a column value (onto which index is created) along with pointers to the corresponding rows of table in heap</mark>.
 This data structure is usually implemented as a <mark class="hltr-o">B-tree (Balanced Tree</mark>) or it’s variation.

 Suppose we have table of **employee**.
 Below are table representation, single page representation of records and heap representation to have better understanding.